TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/Mac - Install Homebrew Package Manager.md

 #### Description

 Installs Homebrew to a mac system without user input.
 Note: change the defaultadmin user account to match a default admin account in your environment.
+This script cannot music be run as root.
+It's worth changing the deployment time of this script to 300 seconds or longer depending on your network connection.

 #### Import This Command